Can I get a mortgage using the profits retained in my business?

 More mortgage lenders are happy to assess a client’s overall financial situation rather than their salary or dividend income.

-Trinity Financial has access to a host of lenders providing retained profit mortgages at market leading rates through large banks like NatWest, Barclays for Intermediaries and Bank of Ireland.
+Trinity Financial has access to a host of lenders that provide retained profit mortgages at market-leading rates through large banks such as Barclays for Intermediaries, Virgin Money, and Bank of Ireland.

-Lots of business owners think that it is harder to get a mortgage if they are self-employed but this is not always the case.
+Many business owners think it is harder to get a mortgage if they are self-employed, but this is not always the case.

 Aaron Strutt, product director at Trinity Financial, says: “If your turnover was £500,000, for example, and your net profit was £250,000 with an £8,000 salary, some of the lenders would use the £258,000 based on the two-year average to calculate the maximum loan size.